Aurora-Landing-Page/Backend/README.md

      - `500` if an internal server error occurs
      - `200` if the query was successful

 ### /getApprovedReceipts : GET
    - Nothing has to be encoded in the request
+   - Please note that the `number` property may not correctly reflect the number of tickets sold / participants as group purchases are counted as one irrespective of the number of tickets bought / the number of participants in that specific purchase
+   - The following additional fields are included in the response:
+     ```
+      {
+          approvedPayments: <Array of ManualPayments>,
+          number: <Number>
+      }
+     ```
+   - Responds with:
+     - `500` if an internal server error occurs
+     - `200` if the query was successful

+### /getApprovedTicketReceipts : GET
+   - Nothing has to be encoded in the request
+   - Only includes those payments which were for buying tickets
+   - Please note that the `number` property may not correctly reflect the number of tickets sold as group ticket purchases are counted as one irrespective of the number of tickets bought in that specific purchase
    - The following additional fields are included in the response:
      ```
       {